lajohnston/anki-freeplane/README.md

 Example: 'anki:field:Back'

 Defines a field value within the attributes.
 The attribute value will be used as the content.
+If the content contains an '\*' character this will be replaced by the text of the mindmap node.

 ### anki:modify (optional)